TubaKhan9/SQE-/README.md

-This is assugnemnt 04 of Software Quality Engineering where I am using GIT HUB Tool# SQE-
+This is assignemnt 04 of Software Quality Engineering where I am using GIT HUB Tool# SQE-